kanishkbh/fluidchen_2021_group_h/Documentation.md

 A few build options are available, in case of troubleshooting.

 - Defining NO_FILESYSTEM can help if your compiler doesn't support C++17 filesystem support.
 We needed it to run on a LRZ cluster.
+If this is defin
 - Defining DEF_COMPARE_TRUE_RES compares the residual computed by the solver and the actual residual.
 This can be used to check correctness of a solver.

+This can be done on command line `make CXX_FLAGS=-DNO_FILESYSTEM` for instance.

 ### Interface